Gab0/straintables/README.md

 ### Fetch genomes and annotation files

+This step will define the organism under analysis, so it's adivised run this at one directory, having one dir for each organism.

-The following code downloads each genome matching the query organism from NCBI, along with one annotation file for a specific strain. populating the folders `genomes` and `annotations`.
+The following commands download each genome matching the query organism from NCBI, along with one annotation file for one specified strain.
-Standard usage requires one time execution of the following command:
+It will create and populate the folders `genomes` and `annotations`.

 ```
 To download defaults: Toxoplasma gondii genomes, strain ME49 annotations;